argorar/WebMConverter/README.md

 ## Changelog

 #### Version 3.9.0
-* Add shortcuts to trim, multitrimp, crop and change rate
+* Add shortcut keys for trim, multi trimp, crop, and change rate
-* Now you can see the size of your new crop
+* Now you can see the new resolution of your crop

 #### Version 3.8.0
 * Add file size information after convert and gfycat uploader